 On September 11, 2020, the Board held a meeting by teleconference.
 All members of the Board were present.
 Also in attendance were other members of LSAC management.
-During this meeting LSAC management updated the Board on the status of LSAC's search for a business combination target, and to discuss the contemplated transaction with Vincera.
-LSAC management presented the negotiated terms of the contemplated transaction with Vincera, and also presented to the Board its financial analyses of the transaction.
-After discussion of the information presented, the Board authorized management to move forward with negotiations with Vincera.
+During this meeting LSAC management updated the Board on the status of LSAC's search for a business combination target, and to discuss the contemplated transaction with Vincera Pharma.
+The Board did not discuss any other candidates at this meeting.
+LSAC management presented the negotiated terms of the contemplated transaction with Vincera Pharma, and also presented to the Board its financial analyses of the transaction.
+After discussion of the information presented, the Board authorized management to move forward with negotiations with Vincera Pharma.

 On September 17, 2020, the Board held a meeting by teleconference.
 All members of the Board were present.
 Also in attendance were other members of LSAC management.
-During this meeting LSAC management updated the Board on the results of their due diligence and rationale for the business combination.
+During this meeting LSAC management updated the Board on the results of their due diligence and rationale for the business combination with Vincera Pharma.
+The Board did not discuss any other candidates at this meeting.
 LSAC management also reviewed with the Board the terms of the business combination, including the merger agreement.
-After discussion of the information presented, the LSAC unanimously approved the transaction and authorized LSAC to execute the merger agreement and enter into the definitive agreement to merge with Vincera.
+After discussion of the information presented, the Board unanimously approved the transaction and authorized LSAC to execute the merger agreement and enter into the definitive agreement to merge with Vincera Pharma.